Lawyers Who Can Help You With A National Interest Waiver

 - A request from an interested U.S. government agency

-What Are The Advantages For Filing For A National Interest Waiver?
+What Are The Advantages Of Filing For A National Interest Waiver?

-There are several advantages to filing a National Interest Waiver and obtaining an approval in this category.
+There are several advantages of filing for a national interest waiver and obtaining an approval in this category.
 The first is that the alien can be the petitioner.
-Since the waiver is of the job offer requirement, it also does not require that a specific job be offered to the to a U.S. worker by an employer.
+Since the waiver is of the job offer requirement, it also does not require that a specific job be offered to a U.S. worker by an employer.
 As a practical matter, the principle advantage in many cases is that one does not have to go through the labor certification process to show that there is a shortage of qualified U.S. workers for a particular position.
-This not only saves time, but also money in many cases.
-Please note that although the alien may file the petition, in some cases employers are willing to sponsor the alien for the national interest and sign the petition as the petitioner.
-The regulations allow that anyone may file the National Interest Waiver Petition.
-Another advantage of the National Interest Waiver Petition is that in many cases it is not specific to an individual employer.
-For instance, if one should change jobs after the petition has been approved, but before permanent residency is obtained, one can still proceed to adjust status provided that one continues to work in the area of national interest of the underlying petition.
+This not only saves time but also money in many cases.
+Please note that although the alien may file the petition, in some cases, employers are willing to sponsor the alien for the national interest and sign the petition as the petitioner.
+The regulations allow that anyone may file the national interest waiver petition.
+Another advantage of the national interest waiver petition is that, in many cases, it is not specific to an individual employer.
+For instance, if one should change jobs after the petition has been approved but before permanent residency is obtained, one can still proceed to adjust status provided that one continues to work in the area of national interest of the underlying petition.

 How Long Does It Take To Get A National Interest Waiver Approval?

-The processing times on National Interest Waiver Petitions are extremely variable.
-In some cases we have had approvals as quickly as 17 days from the date of filing.
-In other cases the processing time has ranged between 10-12 months.
+The processing times on national interest waiver petitions are extremely variable.
+In some cases, we have had approvals as quickly as 17 days from the date of filing.
+In other cases, the processing time has ranged between 10 and 12 months.
 The processing time may also vary if the USCIS returns the petition requesting additional information.
-Generally one is provided twelve weeks to obtain additional information in support of the petition.
-Obviously, if it is returned more quickly to the USCIS for continuation of the processing, a decision will be returned more quickly than if one waits to the end of the permissible return period.
+Generally, one is provided 12 weeks to obtain additional information in support of the petition.
+Obviously, if it is returned more quickly to the USCIS for the continuation of the processing, a decision will be returned more quickly than if one waits to the end of the permissible return period.

 How Do We Assist Someone In Seeking A National Interest Waiver?